 How important is “Diversification” in investing?

+What is “diversification”?
 Simply speaking, diversification means investing in a variety of assets to reduce portfolio risk.
 Risk here refers to the possibility of loss or reduction of investment capital.

 The saying “Don’t put all your eggs in one basket” aptly summarizes the theory of diversification.

-What “Diversification” is all about
+What “Diversification” means

 A primary assumption of diversification is that asset classes, such as stocks, bonds, real estate, etc., do not move in similar directions.
 This means when the price of one asset class goes up, you cannot expect the price of another asset class to go up with the same momentum.